sandeshlawhale/Chat-App/README.md

 This is a feature-rich chat application built using ReactJS, JSX, and Firebase.
 Users can Hop in by creating a new account or login and enjoy real-time messaging with other users.

+## Demo

+Check out the [Live Demo](https://chatapp-ed6f0.web.app/) to see the chat application in action.

 ## Table of Contents

 - [Features](#features)